2013–14 Belgian Pro League: Championship playoff

 The points obtained during the regular season were halved (and rounded up) before the start of the playoff.
 As a result, the teams started with the following points before the playoff: Standard 34 points, Club Brugge 32, Anderlecht 29, Zulte Waregem 27, Lokeren 26 and Genk 23.
 Had any ties occurred at the end of the playoffs, the half point would have been deducted if it was added.
 However, as all six teams received the half point bonus, this did not make a difference this season.

 Playoff table

 Positions by round

 Below the positions per round are shown.
 As teams did not all start with an equal number of points, the initial pre-playoffs positions are also given.

 Results

-Europa League Playoff
+Europa League play-off

 Group A contained the teams finishing the regular season in positions 7, 9, 12 and 14.
 The teams that finished in positions 8, 10, 11 and 13 were placed in Group B. Oostende held Gent to a 1–1 draw on 26 April and was thereby sure of winning Group A. In Group B, the decision was made on the last matchday when Kortrijk beat Charleroi 2–1 at home on 3 May.